Natalie Heer PhD ’18

 Kristin conducted her thesis research in Angelika Amon’s lab.
 There, she developed new tools to investigate the prevalence of large-scale copy number alterations in somatic tissues and used the mouse liver to discover cell non-autonomous regulation of chromosome segregation.
 Her research has implications for liver disease and cancer.
 After finishing medical school, she plans to return to research where she will use the mouse liver to study cell cycle regulation with applications to regenerative medicine.

-Rebecca Estelle Silberman is a graduate student in the laboratory of Angelika Amon.
+Rebecca Estelle Silberman was a graduate student in the laboratory of Angelika Amon.
 She grew up in Somers, NY, and graduated from Colgate University in 2013 with a degree in Biology.

-Rebecca’s research focuses on the role of aneuploidy, or chromosome imbalances, in cancer.
-Her research goal is to understand how these large-scale genetic changes, which are very damaging to healthy cells, may provide a benefit for cancer cells.
+Rebecca’s research focused on the role of aneuploidy, or chromosome imbalances, in cancer.
+Her research goal was to understand how these large-scale genetic changes, which are very damaging to healthy cells, may provide a benefit for cancer cells.
 Rebecca was named as the recipient of the 2016 Teresa Keng (1982) Graduate Teaching Prize and the 2017 MIT School of Science Fellowship in Cancer Research.